surely6/OOP/README.md

 ## 🗂️ System Overview

-Here's a simple flow diagram of how the app works:
+Here's a simple plaintext flow diagram of how the app works:

-In plaintext
 Login/Register --> Consultation Dashboard --> Book Slot/View Statuses

 ## 🧰 Installation & Run Instructions (for Java IDEs like NetBeans)